Vaginismus: What You Need to Know

 So far, researchers could not identify a specific reason as to why women are experiencing this.
 It is however usually linked with anxiety and fear of having sex.

-For example, social stigma about sex and pain could affect our anxiety levels as we do not know what to expect from sex.
+For example, social stigma about sex and pain during sex could affect our anxiety levels as we do not know what to expect from sex.

 Medical reasons such as urinary tract infection (UTI) or yeast infection, pelvic surgery or other medical side effects could also be the possible causes of vaginismus.